• Menu

 The Colosseum

-Built nearly 2000 years ago, the Colosseum is undoubtedly one of the most emblematic monuments in Rome.
-With more than 7 million visitors per year, it is also unsurprisingly one of the most visited sites in the Italian capital.
+Nearly 2,000 years old, the Colosseum is undoubtedly one of Rome’s most iconic landmarks.
+With over 7 million visitors each year, it’s no surprise that it’s one of the most visited attractions in the Italian capital.

-Built in the 1st century AD at the request of Emperor Vespasian, the Colosseum was for almost 500 years the scene of countless games and entertainment: wild animal fights, hunting parties, gladiator fights, re-enactment of battles, public executions…
+Built in the 1st century AD under Emperor Vespasian, the Colosseum was the scene of countless games and spectacles for nearly 500 years.
+These included wild animal hunts, gladiator fights, public executions, and even full-scale naval battles.

-The Colosseum could accommodate up to 50,000 spectators!
+The monumental structure could hold up to 50,000 spectators!

 💡 Practical information 💡

-For information, entrance to the Colosseum is also included in the Roma Pass.
+Guided tour of the Colosseum, Roman Forum, and Palatine Hill (several languages available) For your information, entry to the Colosseum is also included in the Roma Pass.

 Colosseum - Rome